Procedures for Hearings Before the DHHB

 e) the right to identify one member of the DHHB, without cause, who is asked to recuse himself/herself from consideration for serving on the Hearing Board and is replaced by another member.

 f) the right to decline to answer a question.
 However, the Hearing Board proceeds based on the information provided.
-Failure to cooperate with the Hearing Board may be considered by the Hearing Board in its hearing of the complaint.

 The party charged has: